antoniosdougalis/Journal-Of-Personalised-Medicine_Parkinson-s-Project/README.md

 d.
 Implementation of Independent Component Analysis for Artifact removal
 e.
 Data packing and saving for further analysis

-4. Dougalis_2026_BiorXiv.pdf
+4. Dougalis_2026_arXiv.pdf
--Main Mnauscript includinf figures and Tables
+-Main Mnauscript includind figures and Tables and Supplmentary material

-5. Dougalis_2026_BiorXiv_Supplementary_Materials.pdf
--Supplementary Figures and Tables for the Manuscript

 please contact me for any issues with the code